biowdl/biotdg/README.rst

   so, how does it handle it?

-``biotdg`` handles the creation of the "true genome" transparently and then uses dwgsim to generate reads.
+``biotdg`` handles the creation of the "true genome" transparently and then uses dwgsim to generate reads. ``biotdg`` can handle genomes with mixed ploidies (as is the case for most species with a sex chromosome) well.

 Known limitations
 -----------------
 + Overlapping mutations are not handled properly.
 (Probably not a concern for generating test data.)
++ Mutations are always generated in a phased manner.
+This was easier to implement than an unphased manner.
+It is also more transparent.
+Some extra work will be required to handle unphased generation of mutations.